 Abstract

-Several software tools were developed under the NATO umbrella allowing either a dose estimation (BAT, WinFRAT) or the prediction of acute health effects (WinFRAT, H-Module) using clinical signs and symptoms such as vomiting, diarrhea, erythema or changes in blood cell counts.
-Knowing about the limitations (unspecific) and strength (early occurrence, easy to exam) of these parameter we systematically examined their contribution for correct prediction of clinical outcomes such as the severity of the acute radiation syndrome (ARS), recommendations for early hospitalization (thus improving prognosis) and treatment recommendations.
-For educational purposes we build a database comprising 191 cases which were generated using either Medical Treatment Protocols for Radiation Accident Victims (METREPOL, n=167) or using real-case descriptions (n=24) extracted from a database system for evaluation and archiving of radiation accidents based on case histories (SEARCH).
-The cases ranged from unexposed (response category 0 (RC0, n=89)) to mild (RC1, n=45), moderate (RC2, n=19), severe (RC3, n=20) and lethal ARS (RC4, n=18).
-In 2015 this database was used the first time for a NATO exercise involving eight clinical expert teams.
-From 2015-2019 we annually provided the same data set to radiobiology students in the context of a 15 h lasting teaching class.
-In 2019 we organized the first NATO workshop, introduced the participants into medical management of ARS, the software tools and did run the exercise.
-Within this 5-year period we examined the same features in all 32 teams and 93 participants: (1) Unexposed (RC0) and low exposed individuals (RC1) could not be discriminated.
-(2) RC2 and RC3 ARS severities were systematically overestimated in most teams, but almost all lethal ARS (RC4) cases were correctly predicted by all teams.
-(3) Introducing an educational phase to non-physicians on average significantly increased the already high correct predictions of RC, ARS and hospitalization around 10% (p<0.005) which was e.g. for ARS prediction 86.8% (stdev 6.3) without and 96.2% (stdev.
-2.1) with a teaching class while the variance decreased two-three-fold.
-Also, with pre-teaching the average number of examined cases per hour doubled, but the variance as well.
-(4) The success was independently on the software tools used and significantly associated with the educational phase.
-(5) The preferred combination of software tools were WinFRAT (for dose estimation) and H-Module (for effect prediction).
-(6) Comparing the team´s dose estimates with the HARS severity reflected limitations of dose as a surrogate for HARS severity at doses < 1.5 Gy, but identification of HARS 2-4 and support of clinical decision making at dose estimates > 1.5 Gy.
+A suite of software tools have been developed under the auspices of NATO for dose estimation (BAT, WinFRAT) and prediction of acute health effects (WinFRAT, H-Module).
+These use input from clinical signs and symptoms, such as vomiting, diarrhea, erythema or changes in blood cell counts.
+We have systematically examined the contribution of each parameter, based upon their predictive limitation (specificity) and strength (early occurrence, ease of ascertaining), for the correct prediction of clinical outcomes such as the severity of the acute radiation syndrome (ARS) and their utility in recommending early hospitalization and treatments.
+For educational and training purposes we have constructed a database of 191 cases that were generated using input from eitehr Medical Treatment Protocols for Radiation Accident Victims (METREPOL, n=167) or real-case descriptions (n=24) from an exisiting database or evaluation and archiving of radiation accidents based on case histories (SEARCH).
+The cases ranged from unexposed (response category 0, RC0, n=89)) to mild (RC1, n=45), moderate (RC2, n=19), severe (RC3, n=20) and lethal ARS (RC4, n=18).This database was used in 2015 for the first time for a NATO exercise involving eight clinical expert teams.
+From 2015 we have used the software in teaching MSc level radiobiology students in the context of a 15 h annual class.
+In 2019 we organized the first NATO workshop, introduced the participants to the use of the software tools for the medical management of ARS..
+Over this 5-year period we have evaluated the outcomes using the same input datasets with a total of 32 teams and 93 participants.
+We have established that: (1) Unexposed (RC0) and mildly exposed individuals (RC1) could not be discriminated; (2) The severity of RC2 and RC3 were systematically overestimated by most teams, but almost all lethal cases of ARS (RC4) were correctly predicted by all teams; (3) Introducing a educational phase for non-physicians significantly increased the correct predictions of RC, ARS and hospitalization by around 10% (p<0.005) from an already high 86.8% without training to 96.2% with a three-fold reduction in variance and a halving of the time per case; (4) Training outcome was not dependent on the software tools used but was significantly associated with the educational phase.
+(5) The preferred combination of software tools were WinFRAT for dose estimation and H-Module for outcome prediction).
+(6) Comparing the dose estimates generated by the teams with the HARS severity reflected known limitations of dose alone as a surrogate for HARS severity at doses below 1.5 Gy, but identification of HARS 2-4 and support of clinical decision making at dose estimates > 1.5 Gy.

-Hence, widely unspecific pre-clinical parameter in combination can be successfully used to support early urgent clinical decisions such as hospitalization, ARS prognosis and treatment recommendations in up to 98%.
-Teaching classes significantly improve the outcome predictions and enable even participants without a medical background to perform comparable to best medical clinical teams.
+Our experience shows that even inexperienced users can use the software to apply somewhat unspecific early pre-clinical parameters to successfully make accurate treatment recommendations with a 98% accuracy.
+Training significantly improved the quality of decision making and enabled participants lacking a medical background to perform to a level comparable to that of the best clinical teams.

 Introduction